ctring/lcd-driver-api/README.md

 * Cursor & Display shift
 * Function set

+No use of busy flag.
 No support for adding and displaying custom characters yet.

 ##Usage